Independent Investigations

 For student investigations, a lawyer isn't necessary, but may be involved if there are legal questions to answer before, during or after the fact-finding process.

 Tim has more than 12 years experience conducting criminal and civil investigations.
 His investigations have been pressure-tested and survive scrutiny.
-Tim is careful "stay in his lane" and partners with employment lawyers when specialists legal expertise is required.
+Tim is careful "stay in his lane" and partners with employment lawyers when specialist legal expertise is required.
 We can provide testimonials if you'd like to know more.

 Remote investigations are sometimes a viable option if you're located regionally.
 In a remote investigation, everything is done remotely.
 Interviews are conducted over Microsoft Teams or Zoom.
 In some cases, remote investigations can be less intrusive for the people involved.